importantimport/urara/README.md

 nr build
 ```

-or use the specified adapter to build:
+or use the specified adapter:

 ```bash
 # Vercel